Estimated reading time: 9 minutes

 Here are some important safety rules:

-• Please don’t use your hands to clean sharp chips because they are a cutting hazard.
+- Please don’t use your hands to clean sharp chips, as they can be a cutting hazard.
 Use a brush instead!

 Conclusion

-Drill press safety is of paramount importance to prevent accidents and injuries.
+Drill press safety is important to prevent accidents and injuries.
 When using a drill press, it is essential to follow safety guidelines to ensure the machine operates safely.
 Taking the necessary safety precautions and using a safeguarded drill press will help you drill those holes safely!

 Ferndale Safety can help!
 In business for over 50 years, we have seen almost every kind of drill press in existence!